Sunday, March 10, 2013

 Vermicomposting

 Vermicomposting (the Latin word vermi means worm) is one of the most fastest composting methods out there.
-It's because this method includes the use of worms which speeds up the decomposition procces.
+It's because this method includes the use of worms which speeds up the decomposition process.
 The worms "eat" the material in your compost and poop it out as "castings".
-Castings are technically the worm's outer layer of skin, but it is made up of the composting material the worms ate.
-The castings/ left-over-skin breaks down into nutritious soil in a couple of days.
+Which later becomes the compost/ finished product.
+Castings are technically the worm's outer layer of skin, but it is made up of the organic materials the worms ate.
+After awhile, castings/ left-over-skin breaks down into nutritious soil.
+This takes a couple of days.
+Also Compost made from vermicomposting contains five times more nitrogen, seven times more phosphorus and 11 times more potassium.
+Very good aspects for your future soil.

 TIPS